 I realized that standing up and taking up space as a bead-adorned Métis woman is important, regardless of whether I looked Indigenous or not.
 Since I started beading, I have never felt more connected to my community, my ancestors, and myself.

 This story is a common one across the prairies.

 I now work to help other Métis folks across Turtle Island find their roots that may have receded over time.
 This repatriation through craft starts with stitching beads onto fabric and continues with more Métis people being proud of who they are, knowing their history, and passing that on to other Métis people seeking culture and community.

 An important part of my beadwork practice is connecting non-Indigenous folks to Indigenous culture in a positive way through selling beadwork and teaching workshops.
 By wearing beadwork, they are bringing Indigenous art into all sorts of spaces that may not have Indigenous representation.

 Through workshops, non-Indigenous folks learn a traditional Indigenous cultural practice while learning about Indigenous history, culture, and contemporary life, which helps build understanding, empathy and respect for Indigenous peoples.

-I lost my family’s Métis last name, Proulx, because of patriarchy.
-My ancestor, Paul Proulx, was a part of Louis Riel’s Red River Rebellion, and that work isn’t done.
+My ancestor, Paul Proulx, was a part of Louis Riel’s Red River Resistance, and that work isn’t done.
 Beadwork is my way of continuing that legacy.